 - Your baby has not had a poo by 2 days old

-- Poo might leak out of the vagina or penis
+- Poo might leak out from the penis or the area around the vagina

 - Poo may be mixed with the pee (urine)

 Anal stenosis is when the anal opening is too small so the poo cannot be easily pushed through the hole and out of the body.
 Babies often are uncomfortable and straining when trying to pass a poo.
 Sometimes the baby is seen to pass a very thin poo.

 Imperforate anus is when some babies are born without any opening on the skin for the poo to come out of the body.
 The rectum (the last part of the bowel) is closed off and does not create a hole in the skin for the poo to come out.

 A fistula is a small tunnel of tissue that connects to parts of the body that are not usually connected.
 An ARM with a fistula is when the rectum abnormally connects to the skin between where the hole should be and the vagina or the scrotum (perineum).
 In boys, sometimes the rectum connects to the urethra (wee pipe) or bladder from the inside instead.
 In this case, sometimes boys are seen to pass poo from their penis.

 You may hear doctors talking about ‘VACTERL’ conditions.
 These are conditions that ARM is often associated with.